Zhiyuan-Amos/blog/_posts/2024-08-28-advanced-oauth2-swes.md

 The following solutions do not work:

 1. Refresh the Access Token: Service A does not have the Refresh Token.
-2. Use Service Account's Access Token: Service Account's Access Token does not contain User information which may be required for the other services' business & authorization logic.
+2. Use Service Account's Access Token: Service Account's Access Token does not contain user information which may be required for the other services' business & authorization logic.
 3. Disable validation of Access Token's lifetime by internal services: [Violates Defence in Depth](https://github.com/OWASP/CheatSheetSeries/issues/1087#issuecomment-1436930264) as the internal services might be incorrectly configured to be directly accessible from external network.

 What works is using a separate token for external-to-internal ("external token" for brevity) and internal-to-internal ("internal token" for brevity) requests: